mohitpai/journey-optimizer.en/help/using/configuration/about-data-sources-events-actions.md

 ## Actions {#actions}

-Journey Optimizer message capabilities are built-in: you only need to design your content and publish your message.
+Journey Optimizer message capabilities are built-in: you only need to add a channel action activity to your journey.
 If you are using a third-party system to send your messages, you can create a custom action.
 [Learn more](../../using/action/action.md)

 ## Browse through Adobe Experience Platform fields {#friendly-names-display}